markmerker/thinkcspy/_sources/PythonTurtle/LPS/ControllingTurtles.rst

 =========== ======= =============== ============= =================================================================================
         More Turtle Methods
 -----------------------------------------------------------------------------------------------------------------------------------
-Method      Short   Paramters       Examples      Notes
+Method      Short   Parameters       Examples      Notes
             name
 =========== ======= =============== ============= =================================================================================
-setpos      goto()  x,y             setpos(10,40) Move turtle to coorinate (x,y).
+setpos      goto()  x,y             setpos(10,40) Move turtle to coordinate (x,y).
-setx                x               setx(-90)     Move turtle to coorinate with new x value, leaving y the same. sety                y               sety(23)      Move turtle to coorinate with new y value, leaving x the same.
+setx                x               setx(-90)     Move turtle to coordinate with new x value, leaving y the same. sety                y               sety(23)      Move turtle to coordinate with new y value, leaving x the same.
 =========== ======= =============== ============= =================================================================================

 **Exercise 1.**

-Let's use the turtle coordiante methods to draw a square.
+Let's use the turtle coordinate methods to draw a square.
 Add some steps to finish the square.
 Save the code when your are done.

 .. activecode:: lps_ct_code1
     :above: